lightningnetwork/lnd/docs/code_contribution_guidelines.md

 of areas such as wire protocols, peer-to-peer networking, databases, cryptography, language interpretation (transaction scripts), adversarial threat-modeling, and RPC systems.
-They also represent a radical shift to the current fiscal system and as a result provide an opportunity to help reshape the entire financial system.
+They also represent a radical shift to the current monetary system and as a result provide an opportunity to help reshape the entire financial system.
 With the advent of the [Lightning Network (LN)](https://lightning.network/), new layers are being constructed upon the base blockchain layer which have the potential to alleviate many of the